forestgeo/Climate/Gridded_Data_Products/NOAA Divisional Data (USA)/README.md

 ## Notes:

-Some NOAA Divisional Data files are stashed in this folder for convenience, but data the [NOAA site](https://www7.ncdc.noaa.gov/CDO/CDODivisionalSelect.jsp#) is the best source for downloading new or updated data.
+Some NOAA Divisional Data files are stashed in this folder for convenience, but  the [NOAA site](https://www7.ncdc.noaa.gov/CDO/CDODivisionalSelect.jsp#) is the best source for new or updated data.